sammyne/mastering-ethereum/chapter06-transactions/README.md

   - Multithreading in the same program
   - Multiprocessing on the same CPU
   - Distributed systems on different computers
 - How do multiple computers generating, signing, and broadcasting transactions from the same hot wallet account coordinate?
   - A single computer assigns nonces on a first-come first-served basis, to computers signing transactions.
 However, this computer is now a single point of failure
   - Forward generated transactions (leaving out nonces) to a single node which
     - Keeps track of nonces
     - Assign the nonce and sign the txs
     - is likely to become congested under load
 - The difficulties of synchronizing nonces forces most implementations toward avoiding concurrency and creating bottlenecks such as
   - a single process handling all withdrawal transactions in an exchange
   - setting up multiple hot wallets that can work completely independently for withdrawals and only need to be intermittently rebalanced

 ## Transaction Gas

 - **Gas is not ether** -- it's a separate virtual currency with its own exchange rate against ether
 - **WHY**: The open-ended (Turing-complete) computation model requires some form of metering in order to avoid denial-of-service attacks or inadvertently resource-devouring transactions
 - The `gasPrice` field in a transaction allows the transaction originator to set the price they are willing to pay in exchange for gas
-  > [ETH Gas Station](https://ethgasstation.info/) provides information on the current prices of gas and other relevant gas metrics for the Ethereum main network
+  > [ETH Gas Station](https://ethgasstation.info/) provides information on the current prices of
+  > gas and other relevant gas metrics for the Ethereum main network
 - The higher the `gasPrice`, the faster the transaction is likely to be confirmed
 - `gasPrice=0` means a fee-free transaction
 - A query of gas price goes as [eth_gasPrice.go](examples/tx-gas/eth_gasPrice.go)

   ```bash
   go run eth_gasPrice.go
   ```

 - If your transaction's destination address is a contract, then the amount of gas needed can be estimated but cannot be determined with accuracy.
 That's because a contract can evaluate different conditions that lead to different execution paths, with different total gas costs

 ## Transaction Recipient

 - The recipient is specified in the `to` field as an EOA address or a contract address
 - Ethereum does no further validation of the `to` field.
 Any 20-byte value is deemed valid
 - Address validation is assumed to happen at the user interface level based on EIP-55
-- A number of valid reasons for burning ether .
+- A number of valid reasons for burning ether
-  - An example is as a disincentive to cheating in payment channels and other smart contracts - and since the amount of ether is finite, burning ether effectively distributes the value burned to all ether holders (in proportion to the amount of ether they hold).
+  - An example is as a disincentive to cheating in payment channels and other smart contracts - and since the amount of ether is finite, burning ether effectively distributes the value burned to all ether holders (in proportion to the amount of ether they hold)

 ## Transaction Value and Data